chenlu-w/today-i-learned/README.md

 # Today I Learned

-Today I Leanred is a website that users can share interesting and specific facts about something that they just found out.
+Today I Learned is a website that users can share interesting and specific facts about something that they just found out.

 ## Table of Contents
 - [Overview](#overview)